RAIVNLab/FLUID/README.md

 ### Running The Code
 ##### Code Structure
 Main.py deploys an ML system which is updated and evaluated under the incoming stream of data.
 The ML system consists of a model (in model.py) and an update strategies (in trainer.py).
 To see the various options or add your own while running main.py see options.py.
-For more thorough documentation on the structure of the code see [overview.md](../overview.md).

 ##### Example Commands
 Deploy a pretrained ResNet-18 updated with fine-tuning on sequence 5: